NigelWGMajor/vscode-format-tools/README.md

 - the rest moves to that file, link remains.
 - Repeat to append to file.
 File is opened and updated.

-`acs enter` to Terminal - pushes thtext on eline at a time to the shell.
+`acs enter` to Terminal - pushes the one line at a time to the shell.
+- is wrapped in `cmd /k` and `exit`
+- all forward slashes are converted to backslashes.
+- surrounding backticks are removed